Lindsey Bond-Garcia

 Artist Statement

-To navigate personal and public interwoven histories, I decided to shift to incorporate inherited textiles into my art practice.
+To navigate personal and public interwoven histories, I decided to shift to incorporate inherited textiles into my photography practice.
 This decision was put into practice when I inherited my family “red rose tea tin” photo archive and sought to develop a stronger relationship with my elderly Aunts who practice needlework.
-I created my MFA thesis work called Ecosystems of Memory, where I re-storied my Aunts stories and our family photo archive images through a large and heavy appliqué quilt and photo-sculpture series in 2021.
+I created my MFA thesis work called Ecosystems of Memory, where I re-storied my Aunts stories and our family photo archive images through large scale photographs, textiles -a large and heavy appliqué quilt and photo-sculpture series in 2021.
+From there, I started The Collab Quilt Collective—an ongoing, community-based textile project that broadens this work beyond my own family stories and into a collective community dialogue.

 Previously in 2017-2019, Bond was in the service of fifty Indigenous women artists and MAWA as the Project Coordinator for Resilience, a national billboard project curated by Mohawk curator, Lee-Ann Martin.
 Resilience is a public celebration, a creative act of reconciliation and commemoration of fifty (50) contemporary artworks by First Nations, Inuit, and Métis women artists.
 Produced by Mentoring Artists for Women's Art and funded through Canada Council's New Chapter grant.